-Not many people might know about it, but both kinds of body butters actually have excellent skin and hair benefits.
-They are usually blended with various kinds of oils and other ingredients for body massages and treatments.
+Both kinds of body butters have excellent skin and hair benefits.
+They are usually blended with various kinds of oils and other ingredients for moisturizers and creams, body massages, and skin and hair treatments.
 But which is better – Mango butter or Shea butter?

 What is Mango Butter?

 Mangoes not only provide internal nourishment, but also keep the skin smooth and healthy.
 Mango butter is a soft solid collected and refined from the seed kernels of the mango tree.
 It is loaded with excellent properties that are great for skin and hair nourishment.

 Mango butter is rich in oleic and stearic acid.
 These fatty acids soften and soothe the skin and hair.
 This butter is high in antioxidants and Vitamins A, C and E. It resembles shea butter in that it is solid at room temperature and melts on contact with the skin.